DOCTOR WHO

 they got the idea for Bill &

-Ted's Excellent Adventure) which
+Ted's Excellent Adventure

 is, for reasons better left unexplained, bigger on the inside